btx78000/RedM_ragdollJS/README.md

 Nothing.

 # Installation
+This package is the same as https://github.com/btx78000/RedM_ragdoll but translated for javascript lovers

 - Download files
-- Copy and paste RedM_ragdoll-master folder to resources/
+- Copy and paste RedM_ragdollJS-master folder to resources/
-- Add ensure RedM_ragdoll-master to your server.cfg file
+- Add ensure RedM_ragdollJS-master to your server.cfg file

 # How it works